Starting new plants from hardwood cuttings is a slow but reliable way to grow free plants from many deciduous shrubs and vines.

 This video shows the process:

-Please keep in mind that these instructions provide a general overview and results will vary depending on the plant, its preferences for propagation, and growing conditions.
+These instructions provide a general overview and results will vary depending on the plant, its preferences for propagation, and growing conditions.
 Once you see the process, you can look up tips for specific plant types as needed.

 The example here takes the cutting in fall, starts the rooting process, and stores the cuttings over winter in a sheltered outdoor location.